All Products

 Prerequisites

-If you want to deploy the website on which your certificate is installed to a server located in the Chinese mainland, you must complete an Internet Content Provider (ICP) filing for the domain name bound to the certificate as required by the Ministry of Industry and Information Technology (MIIT).
-Otherwise, the website cannot be accessed as expected.
-For more information, see What is an ICP filing?
+If the website is deployed in the Chinese mainland, you must complete an ICP filing for it as required by the Ministry of Industry and Information Technology (MIIT).
+Otherwise, access to the website is affected.
+For more information, see What is an ICP filing?.

 Step 1: Purchase an official SSL certificate